 5 ways to make every day employee appreciation day

 It always feels good to be appreciated, doesn’t it?
 Getting a “thank you” or “well done” reinforces our value and adds a touch more positivity to our day.
-For employers, appreciation has the power to transform productivity, engagement and the overall success of a business.
-Why?
-Because businesses are powered by people, and those people, when they feel valued, respected and appreciated, will be more likely to work harder, smarter and be passionate about what they do.
+For businesses, recognition has the power to drive employees’ motivation, productivity and engagement.
+When people feel valued, respected and appreciated, they’ll be more likely to work harder, smarter and be passionate about what they do.

 According to Gallup, if businesses doubled the number of employees who receive weekly recognition, they’d experience a 24% increase in quality and a 27% reduction in absenteeism.
 On top of that, 40% of employees reportedly said that they’d work harder if they were recognised more often.